- How to write a dissertation proposal

 Before you start writing your dissertation project, you require a detailed plan or - dissertation proposal outline.
 What is its purpose?
 Your dissertation proposal should describe any information you want to investigate or how you will do that in your future dissertation.
-Don't know how to write a dissertation proposal without a coach or need professional help with thesis?
+Don't know how to write a dissertation proposal without a coach or need professional dissertation writing service?
 It should include:

 - Overview of your literature;